United Farm Workers: Historic complications in organizing farm workers prior to UFW formation

 In the early history of American agriculture, farmworkers experienced many failed attempts to organize agricultural laborers.
-In 1903, Japanese and Mexican farmworkers attempted to come together to fight for better wages and better working conditions.
+In 1903, Japanese and Mexican farm workers attempted to come together to fight for better wages and better working conditions.
 This attempt to organize agricultural laborers was ignored and disbanded when organizations, such as the American Federation of Labor, neglected to support their efforts, often withholding assistance on the basis of race.

 In 1913, the Industrial Workers of the World organized a rally of two thousand farm workers at a large ranch in a rural area of Northern California.
 This resulted in an attack by National Guardsmen against participants.
 As a result of the violence, the two lead organizers for the Industrial Workers of the World were arrested, convicted of murder, and sentenced to life imprisonment.
 Some believe the two people arrested were wrongly convicted.

 In the later 1910s and the 1920s in the United States, further attempts to organize farm laborers were undertaken by spontaneous local efforts, and some by communist unions.
 These attempts also failed because, at that time, the law did not require employers to negotiate with workers.
 Employers at the time could legally fire employees for union activity.

 In 1936, the National Labor Relations Act took effect.
 This legislation provided most American workers the right to join unions and bargain collectively.
 Agricultural workers were exempt from the protection of this law.
 Some believe that this labor category was excluded as a result of a political tactic to gain the support of Southern politicians in the passing of this law.